Highly Educated, Highly Skilled

 Looking to recruit top talent for your company?
 It’s easy: Move to New Jersey.
 Our State has one of the most highly educated, highly skilled workforces in the country.
 The numbers say it all:

-- Nearly 36% of New Jersey’s workforce graduates from college with a bachelor’s degree or higher.
-The national average stands at only 29%.
-Two of our counties – Morris, with 48% of its workers holding Bachelor’s or higher degrees, and Bergen, with 46% (both in North Jersey) – exceed the national average by more than 15%.
+- Nearly 39% of New Jersey’s workforce graduates from college with a bachelor’s degree or higher.
+The national average stands at only 31%.

-- Greater than 13% of our workforce has an advanced graduate or professional degree, compared to 10.6% nationwide.
+- Nearly 15% of our workforce has an advanced graduate or professional degree, compared to 11.9% nationwide.

 - Plus, New Jersey boasts the biggest concentration of scientists and engineers per square mile in the world – more than 225,000 at last count.